fabrizionastri/flexup-nuxt-mvp/README.md

 The selection is made in the `.env`: `STORAGE_TYPE=inMemory` or `STORAGE_TYPE=jsonServer`.
 The `.env` file is located in the root directory of the project.

-> _Important_: make sure to run `pnpm rmock` or `pnpm generate-index` after changing the `.env` file to redirect the adapter index files to the correct mock database.
+> _Important_: make sure to run `pnpm gen` or `pnpm generate-index` after changing the `.env` file to redirect the adapter index files to the correct mock database.

 ## Usage